Notre Dame vs. Navy: Odds, spread, over/under - August 26

 - Notre Dame compiled a 7-6-0 record against the spread last season.

-- The Fighting Irish did not cover the spread when favored by 20.5 points or more last season (in two opportunities).
+- The Fighting Irish were favored by 20.5 points or more last season twice, and failed to cover both times.

+- Navy won seven games against the spread last season, failing to cover five times.

 |To Win the National Champ.